Rodents

 Breeding Habits

 Rodents are mammals, so females gestate a fetus in their uterus and give birth to live young.
 Both rats and mice are capable of producing over 50 pups per year.
-In fact, a single pair of rats could produce up to 500,000 young in about three years.
+In fact, a single pair of rats could produce up to 15,000 young in about one year, or about 17 litters.

 Geography

-Rodents occupy all continents but Antarctica.
-Lemmings tunnel under the tundra of some arctic regions.
-Flying squirrels live their entire lives in the tree canopy of South American forests.
-Others live in mountainous areas, near rivers or in the open plains of the Midwest.
+Rodents occupy all continents but Antarctica, and lemmings tunnel under the tundra of some Arctic regions.
+Flying squirrels live their entire lives in the tree canopy of South American forests and others live in mountainous areas, near rivers or in the open plains of the Midwest.
 Rodents are capable of getting inside homes through small cracks and openings and will gravitate toward houses seeking food, water and warmth, especially during colder months.
 They often nest in quiet, dark spaces like attics and basements, under porches or inside wall voids.

 Solutions for Rodents in Your Home